Cezary-Nakielski/Project-Four-Forumbus/README.md

 ## Scope

-### Content Requirements
+### Content Requirements:

 Admin panel where the owner of the site can approve and manage posts.
 A page where user can register.
 A page where user can log in.
 A page where user can log out.
 A page which displays a list of posts written by users.
 A page where user can rad the content of a particular post.
 A page where user can edit own post.
 A page where user can delete own post.

-### Functional Requirements
+### Functional Requirements:

 Option for the owner to approve and manage posts.
 Option for the users to register at the website.
 Option for the users to log in to the website.
 Option for the users to log out from the website.
 Option for the users to see posts and choose to read it's content.
 Option for the users to rad content of selected post.
 Option for the users to write a post.
 Option for the users to edit the post that they have written.
 Option for the users to delete the post that they have written.